pubky/pubky-knowledge-base/Explore/Technologies/Paykit.md

 Query any Pubky identity to discover their available payment methods (onchain, Lightning, or custom).

 ### Encrypted Payment Negotiation
-Private channels for payment coordination using **[[Pubky Noise]]**, a Noise Protocol (IK pattern) implementation built for the Pubky ecosystem.
+Private channels for payment coordination using **[[PubkyNoise|Pubky Noise]]**, a Noise Protocol (IK pattern) implementation built for the Pubky ecosystem.
 This avoids revealing payment details publicly.

 **Pubky Noise** provides:
 - End-to-end encrypted communication channels